danuecumaster/ECUMaster-Black-ESP32-Bluetooth-Display/README.md

 **A:** Use ESP32 Arduino Core v2.0.17.
 Later versions removed this feature.

 **Q:** Display not initializing?
-**A:** Check wiring and power — ESP32 needs enough current for backlight.
+**A:** Check eSPI & LVGL configuration or contact the manufacturer of your display for configuration guidelines.

 **Q:** Blurry text?
 **A:** Check lv_conf.h - LV_COLOR_16_SWAP